OriOri-CCP7/oriori/CONTRIBUTING.md

 Thank you for considering contributing to oriori.
 Please read the following:-

-Discuss your ideas, suggestions, feedback, feature you wish to implement, bug reports, submit issues, etc, by providing issues in [new issue](https://github.com/OriOri-CCP7/oriori/issues/new).
+Discuss your ideas, suggestions, feedback, feature you wish to implement, bug reports, submit issues, etc, by providing the above in [new issue](https://github.com/OriOri-CCP7/oriori/issues/new).

 Provide new features for approval, make a pull request.
 Be sure to create an issue first and link that issue with the repo branch.
 Check out the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guidelines.